SCIENCE 10th

 § http://serendip.brynmawr.edu/sci_edu/waldron/

-pamphlet, stating their opinion and supporting evidence that answers the
+a persuasive pamphlet, stating their opinion and supporting evidence that

 b.